-Kimberton Waldorf’s Farm Program provides year round opportunities to engage in place-based and experiential educational experiences on our Applewood Farm and school campus.
+Our Farm Program provides year-round opportunities to engage in immersive nature-based learning experiences on our Applewood Farm and school campus.

-While fostering a connection to the natural world has long been a key value at KWS, recent research has shown us that experiences in nature improve learning and emotional well-being in children and young people.
-Having genuine, hands-on experiences in nature fosters a sense of wonder and awe, which is the foundation for all scientific inquiry, and provides children and young people with a valuable perspective on the role and value of nature in our lives.
+While fostering a connection to the natural world has long been a core value at KWS, recent research has shown that experiences in nature improve learning and emotional well-being in children and young people.
+Having genuine, hands-on experiences in nature cultivates a sense of wonder and awe.
+This is the foundation for all scientific inquiry and provides a valuable perspective on the role of nature in our lives.

 At KWS, we don’t view this important experience as something extra, but as an integral part of our education.
 Our founders understood this and originally opened our school as Kimberton Farms School over 78 years ago.

-Our Farm Program offers homeschoolers, groups, schools and our current students and families opportunities to immerse themselves in our farm, in our garden and in our forest and fields.
+Our Farm Program carries through that heritage by offering homeschoolers, groups, schools and our current students and families opportunities to immerse themselves in our farm, in our garden and in our forest and fields.
 Through outdoor projects, farm chores, woodland walks, songs, stories, crafts, exploration and discovery, children come to an understanding of self, community, and natural world as inextricably linked.
-The resulting deep empathy is life affirming, and results in young people who are able to act responsibly in support of both the present and the future.
+The resulting deep empathy is life affirming, and results in young people who develop the life skills to act responsibly in support of both the present and the future.

 - Chores on the farm include cooking meals, milking, mucking stalls, and animal care.

-- Our 425-acre campus provides a living lab for Ecoliteracy.
+- Our 425-acre campus provides a living lab for Ecological Literacy.
 Immersion in various components of the natural world like the creek, the farm, the forest, the garden, and the wetlands foster a profound understanding of the natural world grounded in direct experience.